sobalgi/DLA/README.md

 ## Estimation of stickiness (k) from the simulation data

 ### Dataset creation
+- run `sh generate_trees_k.sh` on terminal to start the DLA simulation and dataset creation.
 - Create dataset from the DLA simulation during Brownian tree generation.
 - Perform train, dev, test splits on the full dataset for using dev set to select best model complexity without over fitting on train set.
 Test set is used for evaluation on unseen data.
 - Complete dataset is split into train (66%) and test (33%).